lofcz/FastCloner/README.md

 [![Infidex](https://shields.io/nuget/v/FastCloner.SourceGenerator?v=304&icon=nuget&label=FastCloner.SourceGenerator)](https://www.nuget.org/packages/FastCloner.SourceGenerator)
 [![License:MIT](https://img.shields.io/badge/License-MIT-34D058.svg)](https://opensource.org/license/mit)

 The fastest deep cloning library, supporting anything from <code>.NET 4.6</code> to modern <code>.NET 10+</code> with no dependencies.
-FastCloner uses a unique source generator capable of analyzing object graphs and cloning object without explicit annotations.
+FastCloner uses a unique source generator capable of analyzing object graphs and cloning objects without explicit annotations.
 For types that cannot be cloned, such as <code>HttpClient</code>, FastCloner uses a highly optimized reflection-based fallback.
 Zero dependencies, blazingly fast, built for developers who need cloning that _just works_.

 </div>

 ## ✨ Features

-- **The Fastest** - Benchmarked to beat all other libraries with third-party independent benchmarks verifing the speed
+- **The Fastest** - Benchmarked to beat all other libraries with third-party independent benchmarks verifying the speed
 - **The Most Correct** - Cloning objects is hard: `<T>`, `abstract`, immutables, read-only, pointers, circular dependencies, deeply nested graphs.. we have over [500 tests](https://github.com/lofcz/FastCloner/tree/next/FastCloner.Tests) verifying correct behavior in these cases and we are transparent about the [limitations](https://github.com/lofcz/FastCloner?tab=readme-ov-file#limitations)
-- **Novel Algorithm** - FastCloner recognizes that certain that cloning code cannot be generated in certain scenarios and uses highly optimized reflection based approach instead for these types - this only happens for the members that need this, not entire objects
+- **Novel Algorithm** - FastCloner recognizes that certain cloning code cannot be generated in certain scenarios and uses highly optimized reflection-based approach instead for these types - this only happens for the members that need this, not entire objects
 - **Embeddable** - FastCloner has no dependencies outside the standard library.
 Source generator and reflection parts can be installed independently
 - **Gentle & Caring** - FastCloner detects standard attributes like `[NonSerialized]` making it easy to try without polluting codebase with custom attributes.
 Type usage graph for generics is built automatically producing performant cloning code without manual annotations
 - **Easy Integration** - `FastDeepClone()` for AOT cloning, `DeepClone()` for reflection cloning.
 That's it!